krussll/etsysimplicity/_posts/2021-08-26-how-long-does-it-take-to-be-successful-on-etsy.md

 You should expect to work on your store for around a year start to see consistent sales.
 By the 1st year point, you should be making a healthy side income from your Etsy store, which is a good target to aim for.

+## Is it hard to be successful on Etsy?

+**Yes, it can be difficult to become successful on Etsy.
+It requires at least a year of consistent effort to become successful, however it is still very achievable for most sellers.**

 ## What does “success” mean to you on Etsy?

 Defining what you want to achieve is important when setting your goals on Etsy.
 Success can mean different things to different people, so this is important to define it from the beginning.